SwissDataScienceCenter/renku/README.rst

     :target: http://renga.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

+**This is a development branch where anything can change without a prior notice.**

 **Renga** is a highly-scalable & secure open software platform designed to foster multidisciplinary data (science) collaboration.